Daniel-Shunom/NoteMD/README.md

 <p align="center">
-  # 🏥 Dr-Cloud
+  # 🏥 NoteMD

   _A Modern Patient Management System_
 </p>

 ---

-> **Dr-Cloud** empowers healthcare professionals with a streamlined, intuitive platform for managing patient data and workflows.
+> **NoteMD** empowers healthcare professionals with a streamlined, intuitive platform for managing patient data and workflows.
 Built with modern web technologies for exceptional performance and user experience.

 ---